Military deception: Categories

 In US doctrine, the three categories of deception are Joint Military Deception (MILDEC), Tactical Deception (TAC-D), and Deception In Support of OPSEC (DISO).
 In TAC-D, tactical-level commanders attempt to cause an enemy decision maker to act in a way that is unfavorable to the enemy and beneficial to the friendly tactical commander's objectives.
 Joint MILDEC is conducted to support military campaigns and major operations at the strategic level.
-It causes adversaries to take actions or inactions that are favorable to the friendly commander's objectives, typically at a unified combatant command commander.
+It causes adversaries to take actions or inactions that are favorable to the friendly commander's objectives, typically at a unified combatant command level.

 With DISO, the side employing deception enhances its OPSEC by causing the adversary's information and intelligence gathering and processing capability to either not notice important details of the deceiving force's operations, or to misinterpret those details.
 The benefit to the deceiving side is gained by preventing the adversary from gaining timely and accurate situational awareness.